 - Discover your authentic way to make a difference in the world

 A Sense of Place Discovery Process is infused into all of Erica's offerings.

 Erica Wheeler is a sense of place consultant, visitor experience specialist and performing artist who has helped thousands of individuals find and share their sense-of-place stories through her Soulful Stewardship Method programs.

 Originally attending college to become a wildlife biologist, she went on to become an award-winning singer/songwriter with songs that were rooted in a sense of place.
 Today, she combines her background in natural and cultural history and her experience in the performing arts to offer inspiring and educational programs that deeply connect people and place.

 Over the past decade she has worked extensively with the staff of parks, museums and heritage sites, including dozens of National Parks across the country.

-Erica is based in the hills of western Massachusetts where she lives beside a brook in a 100 year old cottage, surrounded by dairy and sugar maple farms.
+Erica grew up in the Maryland suburbs of Washington, DC and is a graduate of Hampshire College (Amherst, MA.)
+She is based in the hills of western Massachusetts where she and her spouse live beside a rushing brook in a 100 year old cottage, surrounded by dairy and sugar maple farms.